GUDHI/gudhi-devel/src/python/doc/rips_complex_user.rst

 trick gives the same persistence diagram as one would get with a plain use of `RipsComplex`, with a complex that is often significantly smaller and thus faster to process.

-Finally, if you are only interested in the persistence computation of a Rips complex, you should consider using :class:`~gudhi.sklearn.rips_persistence.RipsPersistence` instead, as it builds efficiently a Rips complex from the inputs and returns its persistence diagrams.
+Finally, if you are only interested in the persistence diagram of a Rips complex, you should consider using :class:`~gudhi.sklearn.rips_persistence.RipsPersistence` instead, which directly returns the diagram and can be faster than explicitly building the complex before computing its persistence.

 Point cloud
 -----------